 Memorable Manitobans: Frederick Thomas Bradley (1845-1884)

-Born at Ottawa, Ontario in 1845, son of Captain Clements Bradley, he resided at Ottawa until 1870 when he moved to West Lynne, Manitoba where he took up an appointment as the first customs collector at that site.
+Born at Ottawa, Ontario in 1845, son of Captain Clements Bradley, he resided at Ottawa until 1871 when he moved to West Lynne where he took up an appointment as the first customs collector.
 He later took charge of the customs office at Emerson and it was said that he and W. H. Nash were the founders of Emerson.
 He acquired property there and elsewhere in Manitoba.
 He was also a Justice of the Peace.

-In 1884, Bradley was arrested on a charge of fraud and embezzlement of over $4,000 and transported to Winnipeg for trial.
-He became too ill to appear in court, and died at the Winnipeg home of physician Alfred Codd on 27 February 1884.
-His body was returned to Emerson for burial.
+In February 1884, Bradley was arrested on a charge of fraud and embezzlement of over $4,000, relating to a shipment of coal by the Canadian Pacific Railway, and was transported to Winnipeg for trial.
+He soon became too ill to appear in court, and died on 27 February 1884 without regaining consciousness at the Winnipeg home of his brother-in-law and physician Alfred Codd.
+His body was returned to Emerson for burial, but not in the local cemetery, instead in a 20- by 20-foot plot northeast of town.

 Death notice, Manitoba Free Press, 28 February 1884, page 1.